influxdata/influxdb/ui/src/writeData/components/telegrafPlugins/exec.md

 # Exec Input Plugin

-The `exec` plugin executes all the `commands` in parralel on every interval and parses metrics from their output in any one of the accepted [Input Data Formats](https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_INPUT.md).
+The `exec` plugin executes all the `commands` in parallel on every interval and parses metrics from their output in any one of the accepted [Input Data Formats](https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_INPUT.md).

 This plugin can be used to poll for custom metrics from any source.